Tag Archives: Ben Whishaw

 The Lobster (2015), John C. Reilly

-The film’s trailer led me to expect more humour than, dare I say, horror.
-So I found myself somewhat disappointed with the end result.
+The film’s trailer led me to expect more humour than the horror I soon found myself confronted with.
+As such, I found myself somewhat disappointed with the end result.
 Not to say that The Lobster isn’t good because it’s true what many critics have said, the writing and the concept is original.
 The film is generally well executed and the movie is funny.
 I simply just had more fun during the funny moments and much less fun during the dark phase.

-The people who love horror and comedy, maybe in equal measure are the one who will have the best time.
-My favourite thing about writer/ director Yorgos Lanthimos’ movie is that you can hardly accurately guess where the plot will take you next and that, as I’m sure you know is very rare indeed.
+The people who love horror and comedy, maybe in equal measure are the ones who will have the best time.
+My favourite thing about writer/director Yorgos Lanthimos’ movie is that you can hardly accurately guess where the plot will take you next and that, as I’m sure you know is very rare indeed.

 Also starring John C. Reilly, Lea Seydoux, Olivia Coleman, Ben Whishaw and Ashley Jensen, watch The Lobster for the humour and the element of difference.
 Just don’t expect to laugh throughout.
-If I’m really honest, there actually isn’t that much stopping me from properly labelling The Lobster as a ‘comedy/ horror’ film.
-However, I am generally quite the wuss, so…
+And if I’m really honest, there actually isn’t that much stopping me from properly labelling The Lobster as a ‘comedy/horror’ film.
+Then again, I am generally quite the wuss, so…

 G